Plugin Design¶

 The core UI package will use IPywidgets (or aiidalab’s own pre-configured widgets) to display

-the various UI components that a user will interact with.
-This defines the view for the application.
+the various UI components that a user will interact with (described later).
+This defines the

-The data that is being handled should exist seperate to any visual components that are part
+view for the application.
+The data that is being handled should exist seperate to any visual

-of the applications view layer.
-They are handled by the traitlets python packages and can
+components that are part of the applications view layer.
+They are handled by the traitlets

-be dynamically linked to user inputs through the view layer but should exist indendantly, thus
+python packages and can be dynamically linked to user inputs through the view layer but should exist indendantly, thus

 defining the model layer.
 The controller layer is an optional additional layer that defines user